TangibleInc/pipeline/readme.md

 #
 # Install external Composer dependencies
 #
+# - Composer must be installed directly, not in a container, to prevent issue with permissions.
 # - Configure workspace as safe for Git, to solve: https://github.com/composer/composer/issues/12221
 # - Composer install will fail if there are other modules in the `vendor` folder.
-It must run before NPM/Bun install.
+It must run before NPM install.
 #
 - name: Set up PHP
   uses: shivammathur/setup-php@v2